The Cognitive Ceiling

 Kind Asymmetry

 The only axis where humans retain advantage — and the axis the Circadian Protocol eliminates.
-Human dreaming produces cognitive outputs AI cannot replicate: genuine surprise (which requires unconscious expectations), emotional integration (which requires subconscious processing), and creative insight (which requires unbounded associative leaps).
+Human dreaming produces cognitive outputs AI cannot replicate: genuine surprise, emotional integration, creative insight.
 AI can simulate these outputs.
 It cannot generate them, because generating them requires a system that doesn't know what it's going to think next — and AI systems, by design, always know.

 The Dream Deficit

-The Dream Deficit is the Cognitive Ceiling's cruelest expression.
+The Cognitive Ceiling's cruelest expression.
 The augmented who eliminated sleep to close the speed gap inadvertently surrendered the kind gap — the one domain where biology had something AI didn't.
 They became faster at doing what AI already does better.
 They lost the ability to do what AI cannot do at all.

 The Lived Experience